Skip to Main Content

 You can search for online and print treatises ASU Library catalog by using subject headings such as antitrust and unfair competition.
 You can limit your results to e-books by clicking "Full Text Online" on the right.
 Print books available in other ASU libraries may be requested and delivered to you at the law library.

 This single volume treatise offers coverage of the topics most addressed in the antitrust field.
-Supplements keep readers informed of the latest developments in the law, and it includes a discussion of antitrust law’s scope and remedies, the economic realities that create a need for antitrust efforts, and specific legal maneuvers that give rise to antitrust questions, such as monopolization, corporate mergers, and conspiracies to fix prices.
+Supplements keep readers informed of the latest developments in the law, and it includes a discussion of antitrust law's scope and remedies, the economic realities that create a need for antitrust efforts, and specific legal maneuvers that give rise to antitrust questions, such as monopolization, corporate mergers, and conspiracies to fix prices.
+Also on VitalLaw (available on campus or remotely with ASURITE).

 This three-volume treatise, published by the American Bar Association, summarizes the substantive civil and criminal case law, procedure, practice, and statutes for each of the fifty states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.

-Restatement (Third) of Unfair Competition (American Law Institute 1995)
+Restatement (Third) of Unfair Competition (American Law Institute, 1995)

 Concise Hornbook: Principles of Antitrust (Herbert Hovenkamp, 2021)